bazaarvoice/emodb/docs/_posts/2014-08-07-quickstart.md

         pong

         $ curl -s "http://localhost:8081/healthcheck"
-        * deadlocks: OK
-        * emo-cassandra: OK
-          127.0.0.1(127.0.0.1):9160 879us
+        {"deadlocks":{"healthy":true},"ugc_global-cassandra":{"healthy":true,"message":"127.0.0.1(127.0.0.1):9160 124us"},...}

 4. To erase the EmoDB data, simply delete the data folder:

         $ rm -rf bin/data/
         $ bin/start-local.sh
+{:.workflow}

 ### Quick Tutorial

-The following examples assume you have [jq](https://stedolan.github.io/jq/) or an equivalent (see Recommended Software below).
-It is optional-- `jq .` just formats the JSON responses to make them easier to read.
+Normally you would start by creating roles and API keys to provide controlled access to EmoDB.
+However, for the sake of keeping the tutorial simple we'll make all requests as the administrator, which in the default configuration provided by `start-local.sh` uses API key "local_admin".

 1. Create a table in the System of Record.
 Specify a "table template" with properties that will be returned with every object in the table:

-        $ curl -s -XPUT -H "Content-Type: application/json" \
+        $ curl -s -XPUT -H "Content-Type: application/json" -H "X-BV-API-Key: local_admin" \
                 "http://localhost:8080/sor/1/_table/review:testcustomer?options=placement:'ugc_global:ugc'&audit=comment:'initial+provisioning',host:aws-tools-02" \
                 --data-binary '{"type":"review","client":"TestCustomer"}' | jq .
         {